Aviancer/amouse/README.md

 This software will convert USB mouse inputs to Microsoft serial mouse protocol for retro hardware.
 This way you can use a Raspberry Pico, a Raspberry Pi or an existing modern PC/laptop to mouse on your retro system.

 If you do feel a bit more adventurous and would like to build a stand-alone adaptor device, I have included the code to do this using a Raspberry Pico microcontroller.
-A circuit diagram will be included later.
+A circuit diagram is provided under the `diagrams` folder.

 The adaptor has been tested to work against DOS and Windows 95 serial mouse drivers so far.